XDA Portal Search Results

 CyanogenMod 11.0 M2 is coming to over 65 devices!
 That and much more news is covered by Jordan, as he reviews all the important stories from this weekend.
 Included in this week’s news is KitKat-based OmniRom for the LG Optimus Black and an article talking about how you can improve the quality of your Nexus 5 photos with a simple mod!
 That’s not all that’s covered in today’s video!

 Jordan talks about XDA Senior Recognized Developer AdamOutler’s JOdin3 web-tool to flash your Samsung device.
 Also, the Custom ROM Central forum has been expanded to include AOKP and SlimRoms.
-Stay tuned . . .
+Stay tuned for more CES 2014 coverage.
+Pull up a chair and check out this video.. . .
 READ ON »

 Odin and Heimdall were pretty badass gods in the Nordic mythology.
 But to Samsung device owners, these are important and powerful tools designed to flash stock ROM files, much like Flashtool on Sony phones.
 In short, they are an essential part of Samsung Android development here at XDA.